-Professional photographers use expensive digital backs on equally expensive cameras, but the barrier for entry isn’t that high.
+Professional photographers use expensive digital backs on equally costly cameras, but the barrier to entry isn’t that high.
 All you’ll need is a DSLR or an advanced point-and-shoot that will let you make adjustments to your shots.

-The most important characteristic of your camera is the ability to tweak is settings, instead of relying on automatic modes.
+The most important characteristic of your camera is the ability to tweak its settings instead of relying on automatic modes.
 For DSLRs, interchangeable lenses are a must for taking photographs of different subjects.
-Tripods are also essential, to keep your shots steady.
+Tripods are also essential to keep your shots steady.

 Optional tools include lamp stands for external lighting, as well as lens shades to control the light.
 Don’t forget the accessories to complement your food, like bowls, napkins, silverware, and flowers.

 We touched upon this in the last section, but for food photography, it’s essential that your camera has the ability to manually change the settings.
 It’s the only way you can focus on the minute details of the food and highlight the features you want to emphasize.